How to Choose a College: Increased Options for the Modern Student

 Another pertinent decision, one relatively new to this generation, is the choice between an online and on campus education.

-Online education, on the other hand, often attracts students with additional commitments while they pursue their degrees.
+Online college education, on the other hand, often attracts students with additional commitments while they pursue their degrees.
 Similar to those who seek brick-and-mortar institutions, students desiring an online learning environment have a number of questions to consider, most notably, according to U.S. News and World Reports:

 - Is the course asynchronous or synchronous?